BarbieGirls.com: Gameplay

-Each player had their own avatar whom they could purchase clothes and accessories for using B Bucks, the in-game currency.
-Players also each got their own room, which they could purchase "furni" for with their B Bucks.
-The game was free-to-play, but members could purchase a VIP membership, which gave them access to more locations, mini-games and items.
+Each player had their own avatar, for which they could purchase clothes and accessories using B Bucks, the in-game currency.
+Players also each had their own room, which they could purchase "furni" for with their B Bucks.
+The game was free-to-play, but members could purchase a VIP membership, which provided access to more locations, mini-games, and items.
 Members could not purchase items unless they had a VIP membership.
 Secret codes also existed for players to type in to unlock rare items.
 Members were allowed to add friends and send pre-made messages to each other.

 A chat system called "B Chat" existed for avatars in the same room to communicate with each other.
 B Chat only allowed players to select from a list of phrases to send.
-To be able to type in whatever one wanted, an email must be sent to the parent or guardian for them to select whether they wanted their child to unlock "Super B Chat" or not.
+To be able to type in whatever they wanted, an email had to be sent to the parent or guardian for them to select whether they wanted their child to unlock "Super B Chat" or not.
 Two members who both owned BarbieGirls MP3 players were allowed to become "best friends" and participate in a "Secret B Chat" with each other.

-The mini-games on BarbieGirls.com were originally taken from other Mattel websites for My Scene and Pixel Chix, but eventually original games were featured.
+The mini-games on BarbieGirls.com were originally taken from other Mattel websites for My Scene and Pixel Chix, but eventually, original games were featured.
 The in-game cinema paid players 20 B Bucks to watch a trailer for one of the many Direct-to-DVD Barbie films.
-After the closure of BarbieGirls.com, some URLs were found which still let one play a selection of the games from the site, but they no longer work.
-A few of the games from BarbieGirls were also put on the Barbie website, but they have been taken down, like the games from the site that were put on the Mattel website.
+After the closure of BarbieGirls.com, some URLs were found that still allowed users to play a selection of the games from the site, but they no longer work.
+A few of the games from BarbieGirls were also put on the Barbie website, but they have been taken down, like the games from the site that were posted on the Mattel website.

-In order to purchase a VIP membership, an account had to be part of the BarbieGirls Parent's Place, which allowed parents to control their child's account and give them online safety tips.
+In order to purchase a VIP membership, an account had to be part of the BarbieGirls Parent's Place, which allowed parents to control their child's account and provide online safety tips.

-When a player logged on, their avatar was sent to "B Central", which provided the user with buttons that teleported them to various areas in the virtual world.
-If the player clicked on the giant blimp in B Central, they would be sent to a page titled "Buzz & Goss", which contained all of the latest news about BarbieGirls.
+When a player logged in, their avatar was sent to "B Central," which provided the user with buttons that teleported them to various areas in the virtual world.
+If the player clicked on the giant blimp in B Central, they would be taken to a page titled "Buzz & Goss," which contained all of the latest news about BarbieGirls.